CESSProject/doc-v2/consensus-miner/running.md

 Enter cess chain ws url (current:ws://172.18.0.9:9944, press enter to skip):
 Enter cess scheduler stash account (current: xxx.., press enter to skip):
 Enter cess scheduler controller phrase (current: xxx.., press enter to skip):
+Start configuring the endpoint to access kaleido from the Internet Try to get your external IP ...
+Enter the kaleido endpoint (current: http://221.122.79.3:10010, press enter to skip):
 Set configurations successfully

 Intel SGX is already enabled on this system